-Named one of the 100 Best Places to Live in 2016, Midland has an outstanding educational system, coupled with an outstanding arts scene, and shopping and dinning opportunities in the downtown area.
+Named one of the Top 100 Best Places to Live in 2016, Midland has an outstanding educational system, coupled with an outstanding arts scene, and shopping and dinning opportunities in the downtown area.

 Enjoy getting outside and being active?
 Don’t worry.
 Midland is rich with parks and green spaces, including the Pere Marquette Rail Trail and the family-friendly Chippewa Nature Center.
 Sports lovers can find golf, hockey, BMX bike racing, gymnastics, tennis and even curling here.

-The median home price in Midland is a decent $137,900, with median household income at $50,433.
+The median home value in Midland is a decent $144,000, with median household income at $58,910.

-If quizzed, many people would be surprised to learn that Lansing is the capital of Michigan rather than the more well-known Detroit.
+If quizzed, many people would be surprised to learn that Lansing is the capital of Michigan rather than the more populous and well-known Detroit.
 In fact, Lansing is only the fifth largest city in the state, even though it houses the state’s governmental offices.

 In addition to being the seat of state government, Lansing is also the home of Michigan State University, a top public research institution.

 Residents will never get bored here because the city is bursting with culture.
 It has its own ballet company, a symphony orchestra, a jazz festival, and a blues festival, too.
 You can stroll a more than 20-miles of Lansing on the River Trail, which has a trailhead at Potter Park Zoo, which features 500 animals representing about 160 different species on 20-acres of land.

 Book lovers delight in the well-loved Kent District Library.
 City residents feel the love is mutual with about 75 percent of the population having a library card.

-The median home price in Wyoming is $98,900, while the median household income is $46,672.
+The median home value in Wyoming is $107,700, while the median household income is $50,971.

-As its name suggests, Holland residents really celebrate the city’s Dutch history, whether taking part in the Tulip Time Festival each May, visiting De Zwann, “the only authentic Dutch windmill in operation in the United States,â€ at Windmill Island Gardens or touring the DeKlomp Wooden Shoe & Delft Factory.
+As its name suggests, Holland residents really celebrate the city’s Dutch history, whether taking part in the Tulip Time Festival each May, touring the DeKlomp Wooden Shoe & Delft Factory or visiting De Zwann, “the only authentic Dutch windmill in operation in the United States,â€ at Windmill Island Gardens.

 Since it’s situated on the shores of Lake Macatawa, near Lake Michigan, residents enjoy boating, fishing and beach-going.
 The city’s lighthouse, Holland Harbor Light, also known as “Big Red,â€ stands on the south side of Holland Channel.

 5. Ann Arbor

-Median household income, here, is $56,835, with a median home price at $231,700.
+Median household income, here, is $70,286, with a median home value at $250,200.